Sknala/yummyfier/README.md

 - Web application created with React App
 - Mockup created with Figma
 - As database using Firebase Realtime Database
+- We are using TheMealDB API to fetch recipes and ingridients

 <sub>**Further development aims to expand the app to be mobile responsive**</sub>